nhs-england-tools/repository-template/docs/Tutorial.md

 # The Simplest Thing That Can Possibly Work

-This repository template contains a lot of material, and provides a lot of functionality out of the box.
-You might feel intimidated and confused by the sheer number of files in it, and not know where to look to get what you need done.

 This tutorial is to walk you through the steps of getting a basic Hello-World-style app into production, to show you where to find the functionality you need and to demystify some of the content so that